nazmulhyder/ESimSol-ERP/README.md

 ## 📜 **About the Textile & Garment Industry ERP**

-The textile and garment industry involves intricate processes such as spinning, dyeing, weaving, and finishing, which demand precise coordination and reliable data management.
+The textile industry involves intricate processes such as spinning, dyeing, weaving, and finishing, which demand precise coordination and reliable data management.
 The enhanced ERP system not only addresses these challenges but also ensures optimal resource utilization, seamless reporting, and better decision-making.

 ---